oliviakim217/task-manager/README.md

-# To-Do List
+# Task Manager

-A to-do list to organize your tasks.
+A to-do list manager to organize your tasks.
+It allows users to create, customize, and delete lists for more effective time management.
 This app is deployed on App Engine on Google Cloud Platform and the database is deployed on MongoDB Atlas.

 ## Link